micronaut-projects/micronaut-gcp/examples/hello-world-cloud-run-j9/README.md

 ## Setup

-The example uses a `Dockerfile` that will build the native image.
+The example uses a `Dockerfile` that run the tests to produce the J9 shared classes to be included in the final Docker image.

 To get going you should have [Google Cloud SDK installed](https://cloud.google.com/sdk/install) and follow the [Setup Instructions](https://cloud.google.com/run/docs/setup) for Google Cloud Run.